Amazon Fire TV — Tiny Box, Huge Performance

 Amazon Fire TV and Fire TV Stick support second-screen experiences using the Amazon Fling SDK, allowing customers to discover and open apps on their television right from their tablet or phone.
 Extending apps to two screens gives you the ability to take your apps and games to the next level by enabling more than one person to engage with your app and creating truly immersive gaming experiences for customers through multi-player functionality.

-Catalog integration enables your catalog metadata, such as season or episode information about a television series, to be included with other catalog data on the Fire TV platform.
-When a user searches for media or or browses to a specific item in the Fire TV user interface, your content appears alongside content from Amazon and from other providers, and users can play that content directly from the search or browse results.
+Catalog integration enables universal search and browse and deep linking to your media content from within Fire TV.
+When a user searches for a title or browses to a specific item in the Fire TV user interface, your content appears alongside content from Amazon and other providers, and users can play that content directly from the search or browse results.
 Catalog integration better surfaces your content and makes that content more easily available to your viewers.

 To learn more, see Integrating Your Catalog with Amazon Fire TV.

 Amazon Fire TV Specs

 To compare device and feature specifications in depth, click here.